roadwarriorslive/Pipulate/README.md

 Google's AI stuff may never evolve into SkyNet, but it will pass the Turning Test sometime soon; you can be assured of that.
-Batteries and miniaturization to make it something we all can have in our houses serving us like Ex Machina housekepers is a much larger challenge.
+Batteries and miniaturization to make it something we all can have in our houses serving us like Ex Machina housekeepers is a much larger challenge.
 Though, we should kinda sorta be preparing for that too, with our Raspberry Pi's and autolocomitive telepresence projects (my own version coming soon).
 Baby-steps!
 Lucrative.
 Relevant.
 Fun.
 These are the attributes of my projects and my approach.